Is your goal to understand the complex issues associated with contemporary societies?

 The entire course programme is taught in English.

-The programme includes studies in your chosen study track: Global Development Studies, Social and Cultural Anthropology, Social and Public Policy, Social Data Science, Social Psychology, and Sociology as well as thematic studies.
+The programme includes studies in one of the following study tracks: Global Development Studies, Social and Cultural Anthropology, Social and Public Policy, Social Data Science, Social Psychology, and Sociology as well as advanced thematic studies.

-The thematic pathways highlight the strengths of research at the University of Helsinki and its methodological expertise.
-As a student, you can include courses from all pathways in your optional studies.
+The Advanced thematic studies highlight the strengths of research at the University of Helsinki and its methodological expertise.
+As a student, you can include courses from all themes in your studies.

 The international teaching staff are research leaders in their fields and have longstanding experience of teaching multicultural student groups.
 All of the participating disciplines are ranked among the best 100 subjects in the QS World University Ranking by Subject.